ysaito2/blog/about.markdown

 &nbsp;
 ### science

 Science allows us define the boundaries of what's possible.
-I believe it is important to continue pushing forward with our understanding of the natural world to create a foundation not only for ourselves, but fir future generations to build new technologies that push the boundary to realize what was thought to be *impossible* is *possible*.
+I believe it is important to continue pushing forward with our understanding of the natural world to create a foundation not only for ourselves, but for future generations to push the boundary to realize what was thought to be *impossible* is *possible*.
 I will dedicate my resources to creating and supporting research institutes around the world tackling the conventions of our era.

 &nbsp;
 ### education